Conservatives Put Religion in Schools, Now Satanists Want In

 Source: Wikimedia

-Co-founder Lucien Greaves explains, “If they pass these bills, they’re going to have to contend with ministers of Satan acting as chaplains.”
-The group believes this debate highlights the ongoing encroachment of religion into public life, something they actively oppose.
+Co-founder of The Sacantic Tempe, Lucien Greaves, explains, “If they pass these bills, they’re going to have to contend with ministers of Satan acting as chaplains.”

 The Controversial Chaplain Laws

 In 2023, Texas and Florida’s Ron Desantis passed laws allowing school boards to vote on whether to appoint chaplains in their districts.
-These chaplains could serve in capacities similar to school counselors, including having on-campus offices or even being paid by the districts.

 Advertisement